JensKlimke/jk/README.md

 - [ ] Automatic config generation instead of services.json
 - [ ] Split dockerfiles up into build and run sections
 - [ ] Security measures (nginx conf, middleware, ...)
+- [ ] Export (by central log volume) and collect all log files and make them accessible